-To achieve the above, our general approach is as follows:
+To achieve the above goals, our general approach can be outlined as follows:

-- 1. formulate or model the problem: includes to obtain a model of splitting that contains the main aspects though does not need to contain all the details.
-E.g. we will cover the small group requirements by simply introducing objectives related to the section size or number. - 2. use local search and standard simulated annealing to explore the solution space and deal with the splitting problem - 3. lots of experiments to draw the trade-off surfaces
+1. Formulate or model the problem: This includes obtaining a model of splitting that contains the main aspects - although it does not need to contain all the details.
+For example, we will cover the small group requirements by simply introducing objectives related to the section size or number.

+- 2. Use local search and simulated annealing to explore the solution space and deal with the splitting problem. - 3.
+Carry out experiments in order to visualise the trade-off surfaces.